 Besides needing to report the accident to your employer, your employer has obligations of their own.
 Your employer should report the injury to their carrier quickly to ensure the claim is processed in a timely manner and you can begin receiving your benefits quickly.
 If they refuse to report the claim, you can contact the insurance carrier and report the accident yourself.

 The workers’ comp insurance information should be posted somewhere in the office, providing the contact information for the insurance company.
 If not, you can call workers compensation Florida, Employee Assistance, and Ombudsman Office, for help locating this information, or again, contact a local Miami workers compensation lawyer for assistance.

 Is a Workers’ Compensation Claim the Same Thing as a Lawsuit?

 This can be understandably confusing for workers who have never dealt with a workers’ comp claim before.
 Though it might make sense that a worker’s comp claim is the same thing as a lawsuit against your employer, the reality is very different.
 A worker’s comp claim is not a lawsuit against your employer, it is instead a claim against the insurance policy that your employer has purchased.
-To learn more about workers’ compensation law, a good workers comp attorney can provide good insight.
+To learn more about workers’ compensation law, a good Miami workers compensation lawyer can provide good insight.

 Can You Sue Instead of File a Workers’ Compensation Claim?